EDLC 772 Fundamentals of Curriculum Design

 Interdisciplinary Instructional Planning (IIP) Project Assignments (5)

 For this project the candidate will plan a research-based curriculum with instruction and assessments that are engaging, culturally responsive, aligned to interdisciplinary standards, infused with technology, and designed to meet the needs of all learners.
 The project will be a 20-day interdisciplinary instructional unit plan that is content focused with connections to reading and writing across the curriculum.
 The first 10 days will include full lesson plans using the student teaching lesson plan template provided.
-Then candidates will map out the following 10 days providing a horizontal planning outline (block plans) with standards and instructional topics only.
+Then the candidate will map out the following 10 days providing a horizontal planning outline (block plans) with standards and instructional topics only.
 This assignment will be broken up into smaller pieces and submitted across the term.
 This is a key assessment that will be submitted to CORE upon conclusion.
 (CLO: A, B, C, D, E)

 5. IIP Project: Final – Elementary and Special Education Assignment or IIP Project: Final – Middle Grades and Secondary Education Assignment – For this assignment the candidate will complete and submit two more detailed lesson plans and 10 days of block plans.
 The candidate will also create a flyer that could be sent home to parents/families inviting them to attend a culminating activity/student presentation event.